 The Hilbert space formulation of Quantum Mechanics, grounded in Linear Algebra, is known to be redundant.
 Geometric Quantum Mechanics (GQM) is an alternative – physically equivalent – approach.
 Grounded in Differential Geometry and Dynamical Systems theory, GQM provides an entirely new set of tools and ideas that can be leveraged to advance our understanding of Quantum Systems and their Dynamics.

 At the most fundamental level, we believe nature undergoes unitary quantum dynamics.
-How do classical and quantum statistical mechanics and their irreversibility emerge from such underlying coherent dynamics?
+How does classical mechanics emerge from within a quantum universe?
+How do classical and quantum statistical mechanics, with their irreversibility, arise from such underlying coherent dynamics?
 What are the necessary and sufficient conditions for the emergence of statistical mechanics and thermodynamics?

 How does a smooth spacetime emerge, e.g. at the nanoscale, from some underlying quantum gravity theory dominating at the Planck scale?
 The well-known thermodynamic features of General Relativity (GR) suggest that smooth spacetime might emerge as the thermodynamic (possibly out-of-equilibrium) of quantum gravity.